-Laura Moore is an educator, survivor and a blossoming advocate.
+Laura Moore (she/her) is an educator, survivor and a blossoming advocate.
 Her journey through a breast cancer diagnosis at age 44 and 18 months of active cancer treatment, has fostered a new perspective and understanding of the realities of a cancer diagnosis, the ensuing treatment and with gratitude, recovery.

 Laura detected her lump in May of 2018 and shortly thereafter was diagnosed with stage 3, triple negative breast cancer (TNBC), which spread to her lymph nodes.
 Treatment included neoadjuvant chemotherapy, a lumpectomy and lymph node dissection, adjuvant chemotherapy and finally radiation that ended in late December 2019.